BrianJayD/Soapbox/README.txt

 This project was created by Wesley Lawrence, Brian Domingo, and Omar Khan.
 Most of the work was done on Brian's computer.
-When we got together, we thought it would be easier to work on one main computerto help us keep our ideas focused and keep us on the same page.
+WE were trying out peer programming to make one main program instead of making three different programs and trying to integrate them all together.